-PPP USERNAME/PPP PASSWORD/ PPPOE SERVICE NAME:
+PPP USERNAME/PPP PASSWORD

-The PPP Username, PPP password and the PPPoE Service Name entries are dependent on the particular requirements of the ISP or the ADSL service provider.
+Give "PPP Username", "PPP Password" and "PPPoE Service Name", then select the "Authentication Method" (AUTO/PAP/CHAP/MSCHAP).
+Please contact your ISP for the information.
 The WEB user interface allows a maximum of 256 characters in the PPP user name and a maximum of 32 characters in PPP password.